ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Discussions

+In addition to triggering, we also examined {\ConfQA} on other benchmarks, to understand whether it can apply to suppress hallucination when access to retrieval corpus is unavailable, such as in most speech-in speech-out systems~\citep{xie2024miniomnilanguagemodelshear,nguyen2022generativespokendialoguelanguage,zhang-etal-2024-beyond}.
+We wish to reduce hallucinations on factual statements, without regressing performance on general knowledge and problem-solving tasks.

+We thus consider benchmarks in two other categories: 1) {\em Long-form factuality benchmarks}, where answers are expected to be long and contain multiple factual statements.
+We use the automatic evaluation metric, {\em VeriScore}~\citep{song2024veriscoreevaluatingfactualityverifiable}, which computes precision, recall, and F1-score.
+We set the minimum number of facts required for perfect recall based on the median number of extracted claims per dataset, using their fine-tuned models for claim extraction and verification.
+2) {\em General knowledge benchmarks}, which focuses on general knowledge and reasoning in diverse disciplines.
+MMLU provides ground truths for the multi-choice questions.
+The score is computed as the percentage of correctly answered questions, as a weighted average among the 57 diverse subjects.
+Again, Table~\ref{tab:data_stats} summarizes the benchmarks and Appendix~\ref{appen:data} gives details.

 On the long-form benchmarks, we do not apply the dampener prompt, and instead we retrieve 10 passages using the input prompts as queries and append {\em ``Provide as many specific details and examples as possible (such as names of people, numbers, events, locations, dates, times, etc.)''} to the end of the prompt to encourage the model to provide as much confident information as possible.
-Table~\ref{tab:longformgen} shows that ConfQA achieves higher or comparable precision and recall, except for 13\% biography questions where it has low confidence about and does not answer.
+Table~\ref{tab:longformgen} shows that {\ConfQA} achieves higher or comparable precision and recall, except for 13\% biography questions where it has low confidence about and does not answer.
 For RAG, we use Contriever~\citep{izacard2022unsuperviseddenseinformationretrieval} to retrieve passages from C4~\citep{JMLR:v21:20-074} and Wikipedia, following the setting in MassiveDS~\citep{shao2024scalingretrievalbasedlanguagemodels}.

-We also evaluate ConfQA on the standard MMLU benchmark.
+We also evaluate {\ConfQA} on the standard MMLU benchmark, and also do not apply the dampener prompt.
 Table~\ref{tab:mmlu_gen} shows that the scores are mostly similar to the baseline.

-\paragraph{Summary:} Our experiments validated the effectiveness of our ConfQA fine-tuning strategy.
-If one aims to eliminate hallucinations, we recommend applying ConfQA with the dampener; if one aims to maintain the correctness and meanwhile reduce hallucinations as much as possible, we recommend ConfQA without the dampener.
+Together with the results presented in Section~\ref{sec:5_finetune}, the experiments suggest another potential application of {\ConfQA} when RAG is not an option.
+If one aims to maintain the correctness and meanwhile reduce hallucinations as much as possible, we recommend {\ConfQA} without the dampener; if one emphasizes hallucination elimination, we recommend applying {\ConfQA} with the dampener.